cloudflare/cloudflare-docs/content/zaraz/faq.md

 ## Tools

-### After moving from GA4 to Zaraz, I can no longer see demographics data.
-What is wrong?
+### After moving from Google Analytics 4 to Zaraz, I can no longer see demographics data.
+Why?

 You probably have enabled **Hide Originating IP Address** in the [Settings option](/zaraz/get-started/edit-tools-and-actions/) for Google Analytics 4.
 This tells Zaraz to not send the IP address to Google.
 To have access to demographics data and anonymize your visitor's IP, you should use [**Anonymize Originating IP Address**](#i-see-two-ways-of-anonymizing-ip-address-information-on-the-third-party-tool-google-analytics-one-in-privacy-and-one-in-additional-fields-which-is-the-correct-one) instead.